-If you have hayfever (rhinitis), it happens because the lining of your nose is inflamed.
-This causes your nose to get blocked up, run or itch as well as making you sneeze.
-In many cases, summer hay fever is caused by an allergy to grass pollen.
+Hayfever (rhinitis) occurs when the lining of your nose is inflamed.
+This causes your nose to block up, run or itch and can make you sneeze.
+Hayfever contracted during summer can be caused by an allergy to grass pollen.

-Rhinosinusitis is a more complex condition.
-It involves inflammation of the sinuses as well as to the lining of the nose, and symptoms typically include:
+Rhinosinusitis is a complex condition of hayfever.
+It involves the inflammation of the sinuses as well as to the lining of the nose.
+Typical symptoms can include:

-- nasal discharge, either from the front of the nose or as a post-nasal drip
+- Nasal discharge, either from the front of the nose or a post-nasal drip.

-Many of the causes are the same as for non-allergic rhinitis.
+Many of the rhinosinusitis causes are the same as non-allergic rhinitis.

 Allergy team contact information